-Our Standards for prescribing programmes sets out the legal requirements, entry requirements, availability of recognition of prior learning, methods of assessment and information on the award for all NMC approved prescribing programmes.
+Our Standards for prescribing programmes sets out the legal requirements, entry requirements, availability of recognition of prior learning, requirements for supervision and assessment and information on the award for all NMC approved prescribing programmes.

 Student nurse and midwife prescribers in the UK must successfully complete an NMC approved post-registration prescribing programme in order to meet the standards of proficiency necessary for an annotation to be made against an entry on the NMC register as a nurse or midwife prescriber.

 Public safety is central to our standards.
 Students will be in contact with people throughout their education and it's important that they learn in a safe and effective way.

-These programme standards should be read with the NMC's Standards framework for nursing and midwifery education and Standards for student supervision and assessment which apply to all NMC approved programmes.
-There must be compliance with all these standards for an education institution to be approved and to run any NMC approved programme.
+These programme standards should be read with the NMC's Standards framework for nursing and midwifery education and Standards for student supervision and assessment, both of which apply to all NMC approved programmes.
+NMC Approved Education Institutions (AEIs) intending to deliver our prescribing programmes must comply with all these standards to run an approved programme.

 Education providers structure their educational programmes to comply with our programme standards.
-They also design their curricula around the published proficiencies for a particular programme and students are assessed against these proficiencies to make sure they are capable of providing safe and effective care.
+They also design their curricula around the published proficiencies for a particular programme and students are assessed against these proficiencies to make sure they are capable of providing safe, effective and kind care that improves health and wellbeing.

 Proficiencies are the knowledge, skills and behaviours that nurses and midwives need in order to practise.
-We publish standards of proficiency for the nursing and midwifery professions as well as proficiencies for NMC approved post-registration programmes.
+We publish standards of proficiency for the nursing and midwifery professions as well as proficiencies for NMC approved post-registration qualifications.